 [ ] 2.0) Prompt/open tentative chat for all email messages.
 Default: off

-[ ] 2.1) Prompt/open tentative chat for email-chat compliant messages.
+[ ] 2.1) Prompt/open tentative chat for all email-chat compliant messages.
 A convenience vs. noise option, allows to have chats without having to always look through the New incoming Emails for new contact requests.
 Default: currently on, change to off? (if on, one can again only rely on a spam filtering to prevent annoyances, once the email chat standard is commonly used by spammers)

 3)[consolidated into a general feature “tentative chat” (see below) that does not need any configuration option]